kdm9/Acanthophis/README.md

 # Acanthophis

-A reusable, comprehensive, opinionated plant variant calling pipeline in Snakemake
+A reusable, comprehensive, opinionated plant hologenomics and variant calling pipeline in Snakemake

 ![Acanthophis, the most beautiful and badass of snakes](.github/logo.jpg)